opticdev/optic/docs/designer/requests.md

 # Requests
-In Seamless, API endpoints are grouped by their paths.
+In Optic, API endpoints are grouped by their paths.
 For example, the following requests would show up on the same page within the designer:
 ```
 Repository by ID: